Are Registered Reports the future of peer review?

 Academics all know how peer review works: we complete a piece of research, write it up, and then submit to an academic journal which then (hopefully) sends it out for consideration and comments by other ‘experts in the field’, the so-called ‘peer reviewers’.
 So far so good.

 Peer review presently

 In leading journals, however, where rejection rates are high (up to 90% in outlets like Nature and Science) just getting your paper past an editor and out for review can be a very significant milestone.

-Indeed, it’s the very fact that journals use peer reviewers to assess their content that gives them value: authors want to publish in outlets listed in scholarly databases (Web of Science, Scopus) and that hopefully also have high impact factors.
+Indeed, it’s the very fact that journals use peer reviewers to assess their content that gives them value: authors want to publish in outlets listed in scholarly databases (such as Web of Science and Scopus) and that hopefully also have high impact factors.
 The use of peer reviewers is absolutely critical to the reputations of academic journals; the process takes place after the research has been completed and submitted.

 Advocated by the Center for Open Science (COS), RRs consist of high quality protocols that are provisionally accepted for publication before data collection commences.
-The clear advantages of this publishing approach include ensuring that research adhers to scientific protocols before it even starts as well as eliminating a variety of questionable research practices, including low statistical power, the selective reporting of results, and publication bias.
+The clear advantages of this publishing approach include ensuring that research adheres to scientific protocols before it even starts as well as eliminating a variety of questionable research practices, including low statistical power, selective reporting of results and publication bias.

 Maximise your publication success with Charlesworth.